-Greek Spearman (large shield), The Greeks, The Trojan War--single figure
+Greek Spearman (white horned red helmet, large shield), The Greeks, The Trojan War--single figure

 Item Number: TWG-27

 Greek Spearman, The Greeks, The Trojan War--single figure